kedro-org/kedro-training/training_docs/04_dependencies.md

 [`kedro build-reqs`](https://kedro.readthedocs.io/en/stable/09_development/03_commands_reference.html#build-the-project-s-dependency-tree) takes `requirements.in` file (or `requirements.txt` if it does not yet exist), resolves all package versions and 'freezes' them by putting pinned versions back into `requirements.txt`.
 It significantly reduces the chances of dependencies issues due to downstream changes as you would always install the same package versions.

-You can find out more about [how to work with project dependencies](../04_kedro_project_setup/01_dependencies.md) in the Kedro project documentation.
-In a [later step of this tutorial](./04_create_pipelines.md#update-dependencies), we will modify project's dependencies to illustrate how, once you have installed project-specific dependencies, you can update them.
+You can find out more about [how to work with project dependencies](https://kedro.readthedocs.io/en/stable/04_kedro_project_setup/01_dependencies.html) in the Kedro project documentation.

 ## `kedro install`